appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 During Agent execution, if some events are encountered such as *Application Crash*, automatically the Rule which you have defined on Application Crash will be triggered and it will perform the associated Action with that Rule.
 You can also define additional criteria for triggering the Rule and performing the actions.

 In that case whenever the event will occur it will also check if the additional criteria are matched or not.
-If the additional criteria are matched then only the Rule will be triggered.
+If the additional criteria are matched then only the [Rule](https://docs.appseconnect.com/rule/overview-of-rule/) will be triggered.

 ## Environment

-This page lists the devices that have access to the project that the customer is working on.
-For environment details, [Click here](/getting-started/)
+[Environment](https://docs.appseconnect.com/getting%20started/configurations-for-integration/#configuring-environment---agent-download--cloud-agent-configuration) page lists the devices that have access to the project that the customer is working on.

 ## Tickets